CanntAim/Vista-core-API/readme.txt

 Step 3:

-Once the project is created you need to copy the following source and header files into your project folder & project explorer to compile and run the demo application.
+Once the project is created you need to copy the following source and header files into your project folder & project explorer to be able to use the methods.
+Things marked under source and header would go in the respective folder in the project explorer.

-Note: Files marked with (*) are the required files if you want to use the API without the demo application.
+Note: Files marked with (*) are the required files if you want to use the API.
+Everything else is extra...

 Source
 ------------------------